sophiagroves/cse15l-lab-reports/lab1.md

 ![Image](2.png)

-3. I type into the terminal my unique course specific account, which for this class is: $ ssh cs15lsp23nn@ieng6.ucsd.edu where $ denotes the beginning of my command.
+3. I type into the terminal my unique course specific account, which for this class is: `$ ssh cs15lsp23nn@ieng6.ucsd.edu` where $ denotes the beginning of my command.
+I can find this by going to [https://sdacs.ucsd.edu/~icc/index.php](https://sdacs.ucsd.edu/~icc/index.php) and logging in with my school ID into Account Lookup.
+After logging in, my CSE username is listed under the Additional Accounts option.
 4. If the following message appears for connecting to a server for the first time: Are you sure you want to continue connecting (yes/no/[fingerprint])?
 I will type yes into the terminal then enter.
 6. I type in my password when prompted, noting that though nothing shows up when typing it still is being inputed.
 7. I will know I'm logged in when I receive the message Hello cs15lsp23nn, you are currently logged into ieng6-203.ucsd.edu.